macbuse/macbuse.github.io/GRENOBLE/tmp.md

 has a solution over $\mathbb{Z}$

 - iff $p = 2$ or $p − 1$ is a multiple of 4.
-- Button's theorem follows from unicity here
+	- Button's theorem follows from unicity of $x,y$

 #